Steve Horowitz

 Steve Horowitz (born Steven Michael Horowitz on October 3, 1964) is an American composer, performing musician, producer, audio engineer, author, and teacher from Brooklyn, New York.

 Horowitz is the bassist for the experimental music group, The Code International, who has been creating and releasing album-format music since 1993.
-He is best known as the film score composer, for the Academy Award-winning Morgan Spurlock documentary film, Super Size Me.
+He is best known as the film score composer for the documentary film, Super Size Me.

 Education

 Horowitz attended Berkeley High School in Berkeley, California.
 He received his BFA in music composition at the California Institute of the Arts, studying alongside or under the mentorship of composers such as Mel Powell, Morton Subotnick, Michael Jon Fink and Stephen "Lucky" Mosko.

 Since 2017, Horowitz has been an active lecturer of music composition and music for visual media (games, film and television) at San Francisco State University.
 He has spoken on the subject of music composition and video game audio at various American universities including New York University and CalArts.